Skip to Content

 The Best Afternoon Teas in London

-Ever since the Duchess of Bedford disclosed in 1840 that she often drank tea with a light meal in the afternoon, Brits have transformed afternoon tea in London as a serious gastronomic affair.
+Ever since the Duchess of Bedford disclosed in 1840 that she often drank tea with a light meal in the afternoon, Brits have embraced afternoon tea in London as a serious gastronomic affair.

-London has countless places offering traditional high teas down to quirky themed afternoon brews.
+London has countless options offering traditional high teas down to quirky themed afternoon brews.

-From Harry Potter-themed tea rooms to classic century old hotels, here are the best places for afternoon tea in London.
+From Harry Potter-themed tea rooms to classic century old hotels, here are our picks of the best places for afternoon tea in London.

 Best Classic Afternoon Teas in London